funkysi1701/funkysi1701.github.io/content/posts/2014/what-is-the-difference-between-dev-and-ops.md

 category="tech"
 keywords = ["", ""]
-description = "What is the difference between Development and Operations?" summary = "What is the difference between Development and Operations?" showFullContent = false readingTime = true copyright = false
+description = "What is the difference between Development and Operations?" showFullContent = false readingTime = true copyright = false